-As the U.S. housing market recovers, lenders are more cautious than ever.
-To make confident lending decisions, originators, servicers, and government entities need to identify errors, misrepresentation, or noncompliance quickly and reliably.
+To make confident lending decisions in the US housing market, originators, servicers, and government entities need to identify errors, misrepresentation, or noncompliance quickly and reliably.
 Many of these organizations turn to Digital Risk LLC to get the benefit of the combined talent of thousands of risk analysts and advanced analytics performed using the company’s Making Mortgages Safe solutions suite.
-From credit risk to operational risk and fraud, Digital Risk provides a comprehensive platform to service the entire mortgage lifecycle or points along the way, depending on the customer’s need.
+From credit risk to operational risk and fraud, Digital Risk provides a comprehensive platform to service the entire mortgage lifecycle or points along the way, depending on the customer’s needs.

 The company’s analytics applications are based on Microsoft SQL Server databases, which must be available 24 hours a day.
 As a growing company, Digital Risk needed to keep an eye on the budget while providing high availability and robust performance for the database servers.

-For cost-effective yet reliable shared storage, Mahgerefteh turned to StorMagic, a Cisco® partner he had worked with during his tenure at another company.
-The StorMagic SvSAN solution is unique in that it leverages the internal drives in the VMware host servers to create a virtual mirror between storage in different physical servers, enabling a shared-storage architecture at a fraction of the cost of a traditional SAN.
-“SvSAN enables organizations to achieve affordable high availability in smaller and distributed IT environments where revenue, risk or liability is high,” says Hans O’Sullivan, CEO at StorMagic.
-“We work closely with Cisco to ensure that SvSAN meets performance expectations of Cisco UCS customers.”
+- For storage they chose StorMagic SvSAN, unique in that it leverages the internal drives in the VMware host servers to create a virtual mirror between storage in different physical servers, enabling a shared-storage architecture at a fraction of the cost of a traditional SAN.

-With 24 hard drives in each Cisco UCS C220 Rack Server, Digital Risk can cluster the SQL Server databases for resiliency using VMware technologies without diminishing performance.
-“We could have used an entry-level iSCSI SAN, but that wouldn’t have given us the performance our customers require,” says Mahgerefteh.
+- With 24 hard drives in each Cisco UCS C220 Rack Server, Digital Risk can cluster the SQL Server databases for resiliency using VMware technologies without diminishing performance.

-A proof-of-concept test validated reliability and performance.
-“We unplugged the power to one of the servers, and failover was seamless,” says Mahgerefteh.
-“We also verified that there was no database performance impact.”
+- A proof of concept test validated reliability and performance – they unplugged the power to one of the servers, and failover was seamless.

-Performance has been so good, in fact, that the company has virtualized other internally developed applications over to the same hosts to improve performance.
-“Ninety percent of our employees access SQL-driven applications, every day,” says Mahgerefteh.
-“We’re helping improve their productivity.”
+- Performance has been so good that the company subsequently virtualized other internally developed applications over to the same hosts to improve performance, with 90% of employees accessing SQL-driven applications every day, Digital Risk say this is helping improve productivity.

 “With StorMagic and Cisco UCS, we were able to use just two servers and avoid the up-front and maintenance costs associated with a SAN, saving around $250,000.”